Reviews

 Leather Engraving

 Clean, deep engraving at 80% power without scorching the surrounding surface.
 Leather is a material where many machines over-burn the edges, but the Glowforge’s consistent power delivery kept the non-engraved leather clean.
 This was one of the more impressive results in my testing — the output looked like it came from a professional leather shop.
+If you are evaluating the Glowforge specifically for leather work, our roundup covers how the Glowforge Pro performs on leather goods head-to-head against five other machines including the xTool P2S and OMTech 60W.

 The Subscription: What’s Actually Locked Behind It